Want to get your eyes on MILLIONS of free books online?

 Books to read online include Sherlock Holmes by Sir Arthur Conan Doyle or Matilda by Roald Dahl.

-OverDrive connects you with your local libraries to check out eBooks on your personal devices.
+The Libby App by OverDrive connects you with your local libraries to check out eBooks on your personal devices.
 You only need a library card and you’ll be able to check out classic and contemporary eBooks for free, anywhere and anytime.
 They host a catalog of over two million eBooks, as well as audiobooks.
 And, they’ve recently made it easier to transfer books onto your device.

 Of course, since it’s connected to your library, you’ll also see free bestselling YA eBooks and other more recent bestsellers and other classics.